danielle076/java_advanced/src/Array/readme.md

 ![img.png](img.png)

+Querying the length of an array is simple using 'length':
+`int aantalWoningen = bakkerstreet.length`.

 ## Challenge

 Allow the user of the program to type in some numbers.
 We're going to sum up those total numbers, and figure out the